B0STRA/bostra_menus/README.md

 1. Drag and drop `bostra_menus` into your resources and ensure it in your server config AFTER `ox_lib` and `target resource i.e. ox_target`

 2. Use `newmenu` command after configuring permission restrictions in the config.
+(Intended to ease adding new locations for developers.
+I have not tested myself with multiple players using it simultaneously.
+It is intended that you would paste your clipboard in your config after using the command.) )

 3. Enjoy.